photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

     command: ["start"]
 ```

-The default entrypoint script can install additional distribution packages, fix file system permissions, and/or change the UID/GID for the "photoprism" service, as some NAS devices, for example, do not support this from their user interface.
-So if you bypass it as shown above, this functionality will not be available and we therefore recommend it *only for advanced users*.
+The default entrypoint script can install [additional distribution packages](../advanced/transcoding.md#intel-quick-sync), [fix file system permissions](#file-permissions), and/or [change the UID/GID](../config-options.md#docker-image) for the "photoprism" service, as some NAS devices, for example, do not support this from their user interface.
+So, bypassing it as shown above will disable this functionality and is *only recommended for advanced users* who are familiar with running container services.

-The supported ID ranges for running our container images are as follows:

-- UID: 0, 33, 50-99, 500-600, 900-1250, and 2000-2100
-- GID: 0, 33, 44, 50-99, 105, 109, 115, 116, 500-600, 900-1250, and 2000-2100

 [Learn more ›](https://docs.photoprism.app/getting-started/config-options/#docker-image)